-BOSTON — A trustee for a bankrupt investment advisory company recently asked the First Circuit U.S. Court of Appeals to reverse a lower federal court’s dismissal of his complaint seeking excess insurance coverage for $7.7 million in attorney fees arising from a formal order of investigation brought by the Securities and Exchange Commission (Craig R. Jalbert v.
+BOSTON — The First Circuit U.S. Court of Appeals on March 20 affirmed a lower federal court’s dismissal of a trustee for a bankrupt investment advisory company’s complaint seeking excess insurance coverage for $7.7 million in attorney fees arising from a formal order of investigation brought by the Securities and Exchange Commission (Craig R. Jalbert v.
 Zurich Services Corporation, et al, No. 18-2244, 1st Cir., 2020 U.S. App.
 LEXIS 8850).